Introduction to Machine Learning: Stochastic Gradient Descent

 where $\eta_1, \eta_2, \ldots$ is a sequence of independent realizations of $\boldsymbol\eta$ and

 Then, averaging in $\eta$

 In the special case where $\eta\cdot\CW$ is just pointwise multiplication, then

-So this quantity can be evaluated by using back-propagation to compute $\nabla F(\eta\cdot\CW)$ and multiplying the result by $\eta$ pointwise.
+As a consequence, this quantity can be evaluated by using back-propagation to compute $\nabla F(\eta\cdot\CW)$ and multiplying the result by $\eta$ pointwise.
 Obviously, random weight perturbation can be combined with mini-batch selection in a hybrid stochastic gradient descent algorithm, the specification of which being left to the reader.
 We also note that stochastic gradient descent in neural networks is often implemented using the ADAM algorithm (\cref{sec:adam}).